nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/observability/profiling.md

 This will produce a JFR file `/tmp/capture.jfr`.

-You now need to install [Java Mission Control 7](https://jdk.java.net/jmc/) and open the JFR file.
+You now need to install [Zulu Mission Control](https://www.azul.com/products/zulu-mission-control/) and open the JFR file.

 This is a very powerful way to report a performance problem because in addition of the profiling, the JFR file also contains a capture of the CPU activity, memory pressure, and thread dumps.